mjbradvica/SimpleDomain/README.md

 ### Do I need SimpleDomain if I'm not using Domain Driven Design?

-Domain Driven Design (DDD) is like a buffet, you can pick and choose what you want to use.
+Domain Driven Design (DDD) is a buffet, you can pick and choose what you want to use.
 You can still use aspects of SimpleDomain even if your application is not a full DDD implementation.

 ### What's the difference between an Entity and ValueObject?